About Cyprus

 The coast offers its own kind of variety — from Limassol’s stylish seafront lined with luxury beach clubs, sleek spas and designer shopping, to the all-night pulse of Ayia Napa, where clubbing, diving and street art collide in colourful fashion.
 Over in Larnaca, there’s a more relaxed rhythm, with golden beaches, cocktail bars and shipwreck dives.
 Nicosia, the divided capital, mixes medieval and modern with Ottoman landmarks, indie boutiques and galleries in grand old houses-turned-guesthouses.

 Food is a highlight across the island — from Michelin-starred tasting menus to rustic tavernas serving grilled halloumi and slow-cooked lamb.
 Whether you're exploring ancient ruins by day, watching the kids splash in a hotel pool, or sipping wine from the surrounding vineyards at sunset, there's a stay to suit — be it an adults-only spa retreat, a romantic hillside hideaway or a beach resort with every detail taken care of.
-It’s all about finding your Cyprus — and this is the perfect place to start.
+It’s all about finding your Cyprus — and our list of the best places to stay is the perfect place to start.

 The Best Places to Stay on Cyprus